Double Graded Absolutism

 The truth is that the tension in any so-called ethical dilemma is never between two or more of God's commandments, but between God's commandments and the person's own opinions and desires.

-In fact, I did this as well, but he does not interact with what I said.
+In fact, I did this as well, and in more than adequate detail.
+Again, he does not interact with what I said, but simply disregard it.

 WHY?
 Who made up this rule?
 Where is it in the Bible?
 "Thou shalt not bear false witness unless the person does not have a right to the truth"?!

-Now we must examine the Bible to tell us who has a right to the truth in each situation.
+If this is the accepted principle, then we must now examine the Bible to tell us who has a right to the truth in each situation.
 And are there ever dilemmas, paradoxes, and contradictions when it comes to this?
 That is, are there situations in which a person seems to have the right to the truth according to one portion of Scripture, but then does not seem to have that right according to another part of Scripture?
 How is this resolved when that happens?
 So this is just double graded absolutism.
 Now we need a third principle to determine who has the right to the truth in each situation.
 And if that ever produces a dilemma, then we need a fourth, and so on.

 If someone does not have the right to the answer, why not just refuse to say anything?
 Or, why not say, "You have no right to the answer"?
 And what about the other possible options that I suggested in the earlier article?
 But somehow the idea is that when someone does not have the right to the answer, then we should go ahead and lie to him.
 In fact, he says to deceive is not to lie in this case, which is nonsense.
 Perhaps he intends to say that to lie is not to sin in such a situation.